scharlau/shopping_with_django/README.md

         python3 manage.py createsuperuser

 Otherwise each customer created is also a user with a default password set in the management/commands/populate_tables.py file.

 You can launch django with the usual command:

         python3 manage.py runserver

+With the server running, you can navigate around both parts of the application:
-As you go around the site notice what's working, what's bare-bones, and other issues.
+1. Go around the genearl website and notice what's working, what's bare-bones, and other issues.
 This is not finished, but a work in progress to illustrate how you might build a shopping application.
+2. Go to localhost:8000/admin and login with your superuser credentials.
+There you'll see the Django admin interface.
+From here you can also add products, and customers.
+The models listed here are specified in the shop/admin.py file.

 ### The Payment System
 This uses sessions to put items into a basket, which can be seen via 'Basket' link, and then shifted to 'Purchase' with the user details.
 This is based in part on the example at https://github.com/PacktPublishing/Django-3-by-Example/tree/master/Chapter08 from a book of the same name.

 A key for the basket is set in settings.py, which will be unique for each shopper.
 A person needs an account before they can see the payment page.

+### There is still more to do with this
+This still needs more work.
+There is currently no way to set up admin users, other than using the admin system to change users to 'staff', who could then see a dashboard of orders, and customers.
+The current dashboard is a placeholder, which only 'is_staff' can see.
+You can look at this other repo for ideas of how to add visuals to it https://github.com/scharlau/polar_bears_django_visuals based on what you find interesting.

+A better version would only allow staff to remove and edit the products too.
+Ideally, there should be more tests too.
+It would've made developing these extra parts easier if tests showed where the pages 'broke' as parts were added.
+Oh, and the stuff from faker sometimes adds extra characters.
+Those need to be cleaned up.

+##  Doing the Work
+Work through the three rounds with a partner, or on your own, depending upon your circumstances.
+Each round should be twelve minutes, followed by a discussion of where you are and what has been working, as well as, what you're working on next.

+You may want to refer to the shop/models.py file to understand the database schema before you get started.
+Some of you might even want to diagram the schema.

+You might also want to spend a few minutes at the start of each round planning what you might want to do.

+You'll see that this version works with the objects in the shop/models.py file to manipulate the data we display on the page.
+This means we've mostly abstracted away the SQL, and are working with objects for our queries and the dislay of results.

+There are some forms here for the products.
+These add the basic CRUD methods (create, read, update and delete).
+You could add similar ones for other objects.

+## The Exercises

+1. Round one should be fixing the order_detail.html page to show names of items and customers, who placed the order.
+If you have time, then you can also fix the customer_details.html page to show the customer's orders, and let them click through to the order_details.html page, which also needs more details added so customers/staff can see items.
+2. Round two should be implementing the 'dashboard' page to show the total value of orders placed by customers.
+3. Round three is adding it so that customers can see their own orders.